 Hard Surface Flooring Inspections - Why They Are Sometimes Necessary

 Although many homeowners choose to decorate their homes in carpet, some prefer the clean, earthy, and/or upscale look of wood, ceramic tile, marble, vinyl, or stone.
 However, due to climate, abuse, natural disaster, even improper installation, hard surfaces can deteriorate, increasing the costs of repair or replacement if left unchecked.
-[Note: Ad or content links featured on this page are not necessarily affiliated with The Clean Trust and should not be considered a recommendation or endorsement by The Clean Trust.]
+[Note: Ad or content links featured on this page are not necessarily affiliated with IICRC (The cleantrust) and should not be considered a recommendation or endorsement by IICRC (The cleantrust)].

 article continues below ↓

-The Clean Trust (formerly the IICRC - Institute of Inspection, Cleaning and Restoration Certification) can help by pointing you in the right direction for all areas of hard-surface inspection and problem analysis.
+The Institute of Inspection, Cleaning and Restoration Certification (IICRC) can help by pointing you in the right direction for all areas of hard-surface inspection and problem analysis.

 How do you know if you have a problem?
 Most of us look at the surface.
 Areas of concern could be: noticeable gapping, cupping, delamination, splits, dents, scratches, peaked seams, buckling, seam swelling or separation.

-If you've noticed a change in the appearance of your hard surfaces, or have recently experienced flooding, earthquakes, or the like, The Clean Trust recommends not waiting to have an inspection.
+If you've noticed a change in the appearance of your hard surfaces, or have recently experienced flooding, earthquakes, or the like, the IICRC recommends not waiting to have an inspection.
 Doing so can help avoid additional problems later, and provide peace of mind that you’ve taken the steps to ensure your flooring is healthy, safe and sound.